google-marketing-solutions/geoflex/README.md

 **Disclaimer: This is not an official Google product.**

+## Introduction

+TODO: Add general intro

+## GeoFleX Python Package

-GeoFleX is a unified python package, from which a range of geo experiment methodologies and designs can be evaluated and used.
+GeoFleX can be used as a unified python package, from which a range of geo experiment methodologies and designs can be evaluated and used.
 It provides a standard interface to:

 1. **Design** a geo-experiment.
 2. **Evaluate** the design of a geo-experiment.